Roasted Carrot Hummus with Za’atar Spice

 Using ice cold water makes the hummus fluffier.

-To start, you can serve this Roasted Carrot Za’atar Hummus with the usual suspects like..
+You can serve this roasted carrot hummus with the usual suspects like:

 - pita chips